rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

             return ["one"]
 $:END

-The idea is that a player (keyboard, gamepad) selects to be part of the game by shooting.
+The idea is that a player (keyboard or gamepad) selects to be part of the game by shooting.
 When all players have entered, one of them can shoot again to start the game.
-This is not yet complete.
+This functionality is not yet fully implemented.
+But this will do for now.

 When writing this blog post and looking at the code, I notice two problems.
 First of all "on" should be "one" in the test description.
 Second of all, the